improvedk/improve.dk/source/_posts/sparse-column-storage-ndash-the-sparse-vector/sparse-column-storage-ndash-the-sparse-vector.md

 }
 ```

-I won’t go into the code as it’s documented and follows the procedure we just went through.
+I won't go into the code as it's documented and follows the procedure we just went through.
 A quick test verifies that it achieves the same results as we just did by hand:

 ```csharp
 [TestFixture]